HubReb/imitkd_ast/README.md

 ```
 conda env create -f environment.yml
 ```
-Then change into the fairseq directory and install fairseq:
+Then activate the environment, change into the fairseq directory and install fairseq:

 ```
 cd fairseq